Modalities for Rehabilitation of Pets With a Special Focus on IVDD Patients

 Pets with Intervertebral Disc Disease (IVDD) can benefit from heat therapy 72 hours after the event or surgery.
 Localized heat to the area of concern should be applied for 15 to 20 minutes four times a day.
 Massage therapy and passive range of motion exercise is good during and after the heat therapy.

-Passive range of motion (PROM) exercises external force such as your hands used to move a limb through its range of motion.
+Passive range of motion (PROM) exercises for animals external force such as your hands used to move a limb through its range of motion.
 The range of motion refers to the controlled movement of the limbs and joints in flexion, extension, adduction (moving the limb toward the body), and abduction (moving the limb away from the body) by you, with no effort being exerted by the animal.

 Goal is to stretch and manipulate the structures around the joint.